jhsmith22/w203-labs/README.md

 occurred on Nov 8, 2020 (Nov 8, 2020 - Jan 4, 2021).
 It was a survey of non-institutionalized U.S. citizens
 age 18 and older.

+Group Members: Jessica Stockham (me), Heaven Klair, Josie Ruggieri.
+In this group project, I did nearly all the coding and report writing.
+Other group members contributed visualizations and brainstorming.

 # Lab 2 Abstract
 Real estate prices have seen a recent surge in pricing in an increasingly competitive market.
 While there is transparency around overall market value, many homeowners are concerned about the factors that will have a